 Today, that metaphor still rings true, especially for us in the LGBT+ community.
 Things are pretty grim: gay sex is illegal, queer media is routinely censored and homophobic hate groups are incrementally pressuring authorities to remove any remaining representation we have left.
 Yet friends in neighbouring states like Malaysia and Indonesia actually envy us for our secular multi-racial government, our lack of state-sanctioned religious violence and our thriving gay nightlife.

 Disneyland with the death penalty.
 Pride with sodomy laws.
-Dystopia and utopia, all in one.
+We’re not just a nation: we’re a dystopia and utopia, all in one.

 Surprisingly, this atmosphere’s been pretty conducive to queer literature.
 Since the 1980s, Singaporean authors of all genders and orientations have drawn on LGBT+ experiences and oppression in their writing.
 In the past decade, we’ve also seen a renewed interest in speculative fiction, with folks using fantasy and sci-fi as means of grappling with our complex political and cultural identities.